 Of the ninety two elements found in the Earth, forty of them are used in our daily lives.
 Some of the names are common and well known, and others seem obscure until one sees that it helps create something we cannot live without.
-Following is a list of those most commonly in use:
+The following is a list of those most commonly in use:

 Antimony is a metal that is used along with alloys to create batteries for storing grid power.
 It is silvery gray and can be found in its pure form in nature, an uncommon characteristic.